I am so very pleased that my gilded Spelling Words book is currently on exhibit in 23 Sandy Gallery’s show “Sacred|Profane” in Portland, Oregon.

 To me, each is both sacred *and* profane.
 The etymology of the word “spell” points to its use in the telling of sacred stories, hence its appearance in Beowulf, and its later use by Spenser in the word “gospel,” meaning God’s spell.
 In the page of the “magical” alphabet, the lines each begin with symbols representing the planets as they were understood in the 17th century.
 The large gilded Venus glyph also symbolizes woman, seeking to reclaim the divine feminine, so long discarded by the Abrahamic religions who define God as male.
 It overlays the symbol for triple alpha, a charm that was often used for women during childbirth, arguably a sacred time in a woman’s life.
 And finally, the divine nature of our letters, used to make words, is also shown.
 Words that are spoken, sung, chanted, or written are very often the vehicle for expression of the sacred in people’s lives.

-This show has a wonderful online catalog with many photographs and artists’ statements.
-The juror’s statement and some photos of the installation are here, so interesting for seeing the actual size of some of these works.
 The books in this show explore the theme from many different angles and many different world views.
 One person’s prayer is another person’s spell; one person’s profanity is another person’s veneration.

 The show will be on display at 23 Sandy Gallery, 623 NE 23rd Avenue, Portland, Oregon through December 20, 2014.